Charadriiformes / Scolopacidae / Calidris

 Description

-A very small, compact wader with a fine dark bill and dark legs.
-The breeding adult displays an orange wash on the breast, white throat, and a prominent white V-shaped mark on the back.
-Juveniles show pale crown stripes and a pinkish breast.
-Winter plumage is more muted and difficult to identify.
-Characterized by quick, active movements and a long primary projection beyond the tail.
+Distinguished by small size, fine dark bill, dark legs, and quick movements.
+Breeding adults feature an orange wash on the breast, white throat, and a strong white V on the back.
+Juveniles have pale crown stripes and a pinkish breast.
+Winter plumage identification is difficult.
+Key structural features include a fine bill tip, unwebbed toes, and long primary projection.

 Identification